Applications for Fall admission: Accepted starting October 1 – early deadline February 1, regular deadline April 1, and final deadline July 31.

-Applications for Spring admission: Accepted from July 30 – November 1.
+Applications for Spring admission: Accepted starting August 1 – early deadline November 15, regular deadline December 1.

 Admission to the M.A.
 TESOL program is based on evaluation of the following: